 Higher taxes would not only tighten corporate cash flows - business valuations and after-tax sale proceeds will likely be negatively affected as well.
 GovCon businesses considering a near-term liquidity event may encounter shrinking windows of opportunity.

-Under any circumstances, GovCon M&A can be daunting.
+GovCon M&A can be daunting.

-Various Federal restrictions may complicate third party sales.
+Under any circumstances, various Federal restrictions may complicate third party sales.
 These include:

 The Anti-Assignment Act

 National Security Requirements

 Minority and veteran-owned contractors, in addition to other firms with special designations under Section 8(a) of the Small Business Act, are granted certain competitive advantages in the RFP process.
 To capitalize on these benefits, a set-aside firm's shareholders must maintain a majority stake in the business or be acquired by a firm with the same designation.
 This can further limit a company's transaction options and create a significant M&A dilemma.

 With these pitfalls in mind, many GovCon firms have turned to employee stock ownership plans (ESOPs) as M&A alternatives.
 Although ESOPs sales are less commonplace, these transactions carry a number of attractive features.

 ESOPs are defined contribution plans that invest in employer securities.

 When company stock is sold to an employee trust (at a fair market valuation), selling shareholders can defer/eliminate capital gains taxes on the proceeds, while their companies gain substantial income tax deductions.
 A business is entitled to these tax benefits when it sells at least a 30% stake to an employee trust.
 As a result, partial ESOP transactions are typical.
 This sort of structure can create a meaningful liquidity event without the threat of losing an 8(a) certification.

 Cost-plus contractors may be eligible for additional ESOP benefits.